 Faced with the prospect of going to see Manchester by the Sea, I wondered if I’m a serious movie fan at all.
 When it’s freezing out, wouldn’t I just be happier staying in and watching Bridget Jones’s Baby?

-But reticence and cold weather actually set the tone for Kenneth Lonergan’s Oscar buzzy movie about bereavement.
+At least the cold weather helped make Kenneth Lonergan’s Oscar buzzy movie about bereavement immersive.

 Like another Oscar contender, Jackie, it’s a movie all about planning a funeral, except here the ground is too hard and cold to bury the dead.
 Flashbacks show old Lee as a boisterous man married to Michelle Williams (another tear-jerking performance as a working-class mother for the actress!)
 We learn that the couple have a shared tragedy – the reason Lee can’t remain in Manchester.